 Estate Administration Week is a series of free presentations that help Edmonton and area residents learn the ins and outs of effectively administering an estate.

-Last April, we partnered with a dedicated team of volunteer estate lawyers to answer your questions about estate planning.
-The sessions offered information about:
+Every April, we partner with a dedicated team of volunteer estate lawyers to answer your questions about estate planning.
+The sessions offer information about:

 - Planning an estate,

 - What an estate can and cannot do,